-Meeting Times: This is a web course.
+Meeting Times: This is an asynchronistic, web course.
 All materials will be delivered via computer.
 If you do not have access to a computer that supports Respondus lock-down browser or are not comfortable using a computer, please take this course during a different term.
 Students who are officially enrolled in this course should be able to access the course at: The dropdown menu (Blackboard) from www.wku.edu homepage.

-This is an asynchronistic class but you will need to take your exams at the Testing Center.
+This is an asynchronistic class, but you will need to take your exams at the Testing Center.
+No EXCEPTIONS!
+If you cannot take your tests at a testing center during these times, please take this course during a different semester.
 If you are not located near campus during the summer, you can contact the Testing Center (or its website) to find an approved Testing Center near you.
 The dates of the lecture exams are:

-- Test 1- will open on Tuesday, June 7th and close on Thursday, June 9th at the Testing Center - Test 2- Opens Monday, June 20th through Wednesday, June 22nd at the Testing Center - Final Exam (Test 3)- Wednesday, June 29th through Friday, July 1st.
+- Test 1- will open on Monday, June 9th and close on Thursday, June 12th at the Testing Center - Test 2- Opens Wednesday, June 18th through Monday, June 23rd at the Testing Center - Final Exam (Test 3)- Wednesday, June 25th through Saturday June 28th